Fault-lang/Fault/README.md

 - [transcripts](https://dev.to/bellmar/series/9711)

 ### Current Status (9/19/2023)
-Pushing a bunch of small patches and bug fixes in the ramp up to presenting Fault at Strange Loop 2023 \o/
+Pushing a bunch of small patches and bug fixes in the ramp-up to presenting Fault at Strange Loop 2023 \o/

 #### (8/31/2023)
 Been doing a lot of work on how model outputs are displayed.
 Needed to fix how dead branches are filtered first.
 The default display is now formatted like an event log.
 Also added a static format that just outputs variable values.